In a nutshell: The rabbit gestation period lasts 28-35 days, with most breeds delivering around 31 days. Get ready for kits with this quick guide!

 Do rabbits get pregnant every time they mate?

-Conclusion: Understanding rabbit gestation
+Conclusion: Mastering rabbit gestation